tikv/rfcs/text/2019-11-12-read-with-index.md

 }
 ```

-The implementation of `GetTsAndReadIndex` will get a timestamp from PD first,
+The implementation of `GetTsAndReadIndex` gets a timestamp from PD first,
 and then call `ReadIndex` of service `Tikv` to get applied indices of all
-regions which is carried in `Request`.
+Regions that are carried in `Request`.
 If any retryable error occurs, the proxy
 will retry it internally.
 Finally it will return `Response` to the RPC caller,
 which contains a transaction timestamp and some applied indices.